 - ROAST - Spread sweet potato onto a rimmed baking sheet or casserole dish.
 Roast at 425º Fahrenheit until the potatoes are tender, golden brown, gooey, and deliciously caramelized.
 About 25 minutes.

 Recipe Success Tips

 Let's talk about oven types and temperatures for a moment.
 You might have to adjust times depending on what kind of oven you'll use.
-I have a gas powdered oven which works really well for roasting all kinds of yummy foods.
+I have a gas powdered range that works well for roasting yummy foods.
 And one of the reasons why I make roasted vegetables, especially Roasted Salmon (my husband's favorite), is all year long.